Open-Streaming-Platform/open-streaming-platform/README.md

 ```
 bash dbUpgrade.sh
 ```
+### Upgrading from Beta2 to Beta3
+Due to changes made with the way Nginx Conf files are handled and adding http2 support for Nginx, it is recommended to make a copy of your existing nginx.conf and transpose any settings to the new nginx.conf format.
+After making a copy, rerun the osp-setup.sh file in /opt/osp/setup/ directory or rerun through steps 1,4,6,7, & 12 of the manual install before restarting the osp service.

 ### Upgrading from Beta1 to Beta2
 It is recommended to replace your Nginx.conf file to take advantage of many changes made to the directory structure of OSP's video repository.